-Designing a living room scheme can feel like an impossible challenge if yours is a small space.
-How will you fit in all the living room furniture that’s essential without making it feel cramped?
+Designing a small living room can feel like an impossible challenge.
+How do you start to choose furniture for a tiny space?
+How will you fit ever in all the living room furniture that’s essential without making it feel cramped?
 And which seating and storage choices should you include?
-Will there be room for occasional tables, or a desk?
+Will there be room for occasional tables, or a desk now we are all working from home a whole lot more?
 Worry no more!
-With our guide to the right furniture choices and a great living room layout you can put your troubles behind you.
-Here’s the lowdown.
+With our guide to the right furniture choices and great small living room layout ideas, you can put your small space dweller troubles behind you...

-For more living room ideas head to our gallery too.
+- For more small living room ideas head to our gallery too.

 Furniture that performs two functions in one is a key ingredient of a successful small living room scheme.
 Instead of having to accommodate two pieces there’s only a single design to fit in – leaving more of the floor clear – yet you don’t lose out on any of the functions.
 Try these: